10 Ways to Overcome Travel FOMO

 Animal sacrifice is customary at the Manakamana Temple near Pokhara.
 It was there that I witnessed the slaughter of a goat, which led me to give up eating meat.
 I relapsed within weeks, but the blood, gore and the screams of the innocent animal continued to surface in my mind off and on.

 Years later I saw another documentary called “Earthlings” and that only compounded what I had learned on my visit to Nepal.
-That was when I really turned vegetarian and, subsequently, vegan.
+That was when I swore off meat for good.

 Sometimes, we have no idea how a travel experience can change us.